andvazva/GeoSP/README.md

 ## Results
 ### All cortex parcellation

-The image below shows the result of the parcelation for the entire cortex with Lk = 35 and Rk = 35 (which are the same k as the Desikan atlas).
+The image below shows the result of the parcellation for the entire cortex with Lk = 35 and Rk = 35 (which are the same k as the Desikan atlas).
 ![alt text](https://raw.githubusercontent.com/andvazva/GeoSP/master/img/all_cortex.PNG)

 ### Atlas-Based parcellation
 In the image below the atlas-based splitting is shown for the sample data provided.
 The input atlas has Lk = 35 and Rk = 35.
-The method results in 92 parcels in the left hemisphere and 90 in the right hemisphere (which has been established in the files Lk-file.txt and Rk-file.txt)
+The method results in 92 sub-parcels in the left hemisphere and 90 sub-parcels in the right hemisphere (which has been established in the files Lk-file.txt and Rk-file.txt)
 ![alt text](https://raw.githubusercontent.com/andvazva/GeoSP/master/img/atlas_based.PNG)